Keyhole No Scalpel Vasectomy

 Virtually all are done through one single ‘keyhole’.

 We believe that the keyhole technique to be superior to traditional ‘no scapel vasectomy’ method.
 With that method the vas is grasped through the skin with a specialized forceps called a ‘Li Forceps’, but this grasping always causes some skin bruising and laceration.
 With the keyhole method there is none.
-It is usually done through one tiny puncture just to the right of midline, but in about 2% of men it is technically easier to do it with two keyhole incisions – one on each side.
+It is usually done through one tiny puncture just to the right of mid line, but in some men it is technically easier to do it with two keyhole incisions – one on each side.
 We never know which will be used until we examine you on the day.
 Either way, most of the surgery is under the skin, and the incisions themselves heal in a couple of days.